Changissnz/nu_merchant_principal/README.md

 may be outlandishly greater than what is required to craft the illusion, but there is still a positive correlation that can be exploited.
-Then, the attack surface that adversaries aim for against the illusionist is the oneness that operates by split procedures, yet must still recirculate its one self back to those supposed to be deceived.
+Then, the attack surface that adversaries aim at against the illusionist is the oneness that operates by split procedures, yet must still recirculate its one self back to those supposed to be deceived.
 Attempts are made to shatter the oneness into their perceivable action as an